TheRonnie/Forecasting-Churn-Azure-vs.-Traditional-ML-at-ABC-Telecom/README.md

 # Forecasting-Churn-Azure-vs.-Traditional-ML-at-ABC-Telecom
 Championing Accuracy: Azure AutoML outperforms manual methods across XGBoost, Random Forest, and Logistic Regression algorithms in predicting churn at ABC Telecom

+Unleashing Predictive Power with Azure Cloud for Churn Prediction at ABC Telecom ● Examined customer data using Azure Cloud to find clues about who might stop using ABC Telecom.
+● Used Azure tools like Databricks and AutoML to build models that predict if a customer will leave.
+● Made better predictions (14% better!) than before, helping ABC Telecom keep more customers happy by giving them what they need before thinking about leaving

 ### Tasks – Manual Prediction:
 1. Data Pre-processing (1/3):